gdmarmerola/gdmarmerola.github.io/_posts/2020-09-20-diagnosting-validity-causal-effects-trees.md

 * explanatory variable distribution across treatments (`percentile_*` variables)
 * a confounding score for each variable, meaning how much we can predict the treatment from explanatory variables inside leaf nodes using a linear model (`confounding_score`)

 The most important column is the `confounding_score`, which tells us if treatments are not randomly assigned within leaves given explanatory variables.
-It is actually the AUC of a linear model that tries to tell treated from untreated individuals within each leaf.
+It is actually the AUC of a linear model that tries to tell treated from untreated individuals apart within each leaf.
 Let us check how our model fares on this score:

 ```python
 # avg confounding score